 Actually, far from covering all your healthcare needs, Medicare may leave you with thousands of dollars in expenses for which you’ll be responsible.

-The recent article in The Mooresville Tribune entitled “3 Reasons Medicare Coverage Isn’t as Comprehensive as You Think” provides three reasons why:
+The recent article in The Mooresville Tribune entitled “3 Reasons Retirees May Be Disappointed With Their Medicare Coverage” provides three reasons why:

 - Medicare has expensive deductibles and coinsurance.
 There are different parts to Medicare.
 Part A covers hospital care.
 Part B pays for outpatient care.
 Each one has deductibles and some coinsurance expenses.
 Let’s look at these examples: